 Sunset at Cape Nelson Lighthouse

-The sunset here was amazing, we loved the walk around the park, and there was what seemed to be petrified forest around.
+The sunset here was amazing, we loved the walk around the park, and there was what seemed to be a petrified forest around.
 It made the perfect setting for watching the sunset.

-This was originally supposed to be our travel day back to Melbourne, but as we had arranged another night on the Great Ocean Road to photograph the 12 Apostles, we thought we’d make the most of it!
+This was originally supposed to be our travel day back to Melbourne, but as we had arranged another night on the Great Ocean Road to photograph the 12 Apostles, we thought we’d make the most of it.
 I’ve grouped the descriptions into parks, as there are too many stops along the way to list individually!

 Bay of Islands Coastal Park

 This 32km coastal reserve covers the area between Warrnambool and Peterborough.
 The coastline is breathtaking, with limestone stacks and ocean views.
 There are also several areas where you can gain beach access.
-The best part about this stretch of the coast, is that there are much fewer tourists than the 12 Apostles area.
+The best part about this stretch of the coast, is that there are fewer tourists than the 12 Apostles area.
 We stopped at Childers Cove, Sandy Cove, Bay of Islands and Bay of Martyrs, all of which are easily accessible and beautiful!

 Sunrise at the 12 Apostles

 Now I know I said our trip felt complete, but we couldn’t waste our last day, so we stopped by Beauchamp Falls on the way back to Melbourne.
 It was about an hour and 20 minute return walk.
-It’s a really impressive falls in a beautiful setting, and we had it all to ourselves for most of our time there.
+It’s a really impressive waterfall in a beautiful setting, and we had it all to ourselves for most of our time there.
 Well worth the walk.

 Explore everything about a region by selecting a location.

-Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawuurung, Eastern Maar & Gunditjmara.
-We pay our respects to their Ancestors, past present and emerging.
+Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
+We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.